This page is provided for educational purposes. I do not anticipate having Shimano rods in stock in the future.

 It reminds me of what once happened to the guy I go to Maine with on my bass fishing vacations.
 Years ago, he went on a horseback pack trip in Wyoming.
 On the very first day, the mule that was carrying much of the gear fell and landed on this guy's brand new, never-used, multi-piece pack fly rod.
-The rod broke before he even got to cast it once.
-(He may believe in omens because I don't think he has even touched a fly rod since - or a horse for that matter.)
+The rod broke before he got to cast it even once.
+(He may believe in omens because I don't think he has touched a fly rod since - or a horse for that matter.)
 Had he instead had a Shimano Pack Tenkara rod in the factory case, the mule would have broken a rib but the rod would have survived unscathed.
 If you have a mule to pack your gear, bring the case.
 If you are an ultralight backpacker, though, and have to carry your own gear, the case will never leave your car.

 The Shimano Pack Tenkara grip is similar to the grips on the Shimano Keiryu Tenkara and Honryu Tenkara rods, with a short section of cork at the front of the grip and a hard EVA foam on the rest of the grip.
 The shape is the familiar two-hump camel shape, but with a subtle difference.
 The front part of the grip is noticeably thicker than on the other two rods.
 If you have large hands you may welcome the larger diameter.
 If you do not have large hands, it will feel strange.